Information on borrowing items from the Library.

 How long can I borrow an item for?

-- The Reading Room contains the High Demand Collection (HDC).
-Items in the HDC may have a four week, one week or 24 hour loan period
+• The Reading Room contains the High Demand Collection (HDC).
+Items in the HDC may have a one-week or four-week loan period

 What if I can't come to the Library to collect an item?